wp-plugins/catablog/readme.txt

 = 0.8.0 =
 * Stable release candidate
-* PayPal support, give CataBlog items a price and product code to easily setup a store
+* PayPal support, give CataBlog items a price and product code to easily setup a store.
-* Allow users to decide if they want the thumbnails to be a cropped version of the original
+* Allow users to decide if they want the thumbnails to be a cropped version of the original.

 = 0.7.6 =
 * Fixed readme.txt file so users will be warned of potential data loss when upgrading.